CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

 Advanced Stock Market Trading Bot

-This is a stock market portfolio management application that helps minimize losses and maximize profits.
-This works with the Alpaca stock market trading broker.
-Advanced Stock Market Trading Bot only works Monday through Friday: 9:30am - 4:00pm Eastern Time.

 This is an Advanced buying and selling Python 3 Trading Robot to monitor a stock market symbol or a number of stock symbols that you place in the file "electricity-or-utility-stocks-to-buy-list.txt".